 Does Infopeople offer contract workshops?
 Infopeople no longer offers contract workshops, but if a library is interested in contracting for an Infopeople workshop that has been offered in the past, in an on-ground version of an online Infopeople course, or in finding an instructor for a topic similar to any offered by Infopeople, we will try to connect that library with an instructor with the correct skill set.
 Fees and travel costs will be arranged between the library and the instructor.
 For more information, please contact the Infopeople Project Assistant, Gini Ambrosino, by email at [email protected] or by phone at (916) 690-6595.
 If necessary, Infopeople can assist in arranging billing and payment for the instructor.

 Can I reuse Infopeople training materials?
 Yes.
 All materials and resources on the Infopeeopl website are covered under a Creative Commons 4.0 Non-Commercial Share Alike license.
 Infopeople materials from past on-ground workshops can be found in the Past Training Materials section of the website.
 Please note: As materials are not updated once a workshop sequence is over, they may not contain the most current information or URLs.

 Recommended attribution statements:

 Web content: "This material was created for the Infopeople Project [infopeople.org].
 Infopeople, an LSTA grant project of the Califa Group, is supported in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian."

 Who should I contact if I have questions about Infopeople?
-The primary contact for grant-related questions is the Interim Director, Eileen O'Shea, who can be reached at [email protected] or by phone at (562) 856-4750.
+The primary contact for grant-related questions is the Interim Director, Eileen O'Shea, who can be reached by email at [email protected].
 You can also consult the Infopeople contact page on the Infopeople website at http://infopeople.org/about/contacts.